 Jefferson County’s first major wildfire, the Miner’s Fire in Golden Gate Canyon, claims three lives.

 Golden City established by George West and other members of the Boston Company.
-The word "City" was dropped from the town's title Jan.
+The word "City" is dropped from the town's title Jan.
 22, 1872.

 Golden Gate City established at entrance to Golden Gate Canyon.